AM5800/self_drifing_car/behavioral_cloning/Readme.md

 Solution that worked is to decrease validation set size.
 I was monitoring how models are driving on the test track and if I saw some place where it was frequently misbehaving - I made a few validation frames with expected steering angle.
 I ended with only 21 total images in validation set.
 Despite such small size my confidence in validation score is very high now.
 I am now sure that almost any model with validation score less than 0.1 is capable to drive.
 Which made automatic model selection very simple and predictable.

+## Image preprocessing
+I have tried to convert images to HSV colorspace.
+Intuition behind this desicion is that change in the lighting conditions will mostly affect one channel - V. And all three channels are usually affected in RGB model making it harder for model to learn the dependency between channels.

+Another technique is image normalization (R/255-0.5; G/255-0.5; B/255-0.5).
+In theory it should speed up model convergence because model has to spend less effort adapting for constantly changing distribution in the input data.
+In practice I haven't noticed any speed up in covergence.